 Block Grafting for Ridge Augmentation

-Block grafting is a method or ridge augmentation to enhance the thickness of the bone primarily for implant placement.
+Block grafting is a method of ridge augmentation to enhance the thickness of the bone primarily for implant placement.

-Block grafting is accomplished once your are anesthetized with or without sedation.
-Dr. Noraian makes an incision and lifts the soft tissue away to expose the area to augment the bone.
-A special surgical kit is used to make a groove in the bone and an exact replica of the groove will be harvested from the donor block graft sourced from the hip bone of a cadaver, referred to as a core.
+Block grafting is accomplished once Dr. Noraian anesthetizes you, with or without sedation.
+He makes an incision and lifts the soft tissue away to expose the area to augment the bone.
+Dr. Noraian uses a special surgical kit to make a groove in the bone and harvest an exact replica of the groove from the donor block graft sourced from the hip bone of a cadaver, known as a core.
 The core will be retained in the groove made in your jaw with a titanium screw and the edges of the core will be covered with human donor bone graft particles.
 Dr. Noraian will place a resorbable barrier over the core and particulate grafts and then close the soft tissue over the bone and then secure it with stitches.